Gillian Reynolds: Personal life

-The former Gillian Morton married the American journalist Stanley Reynolds in 1958 after meeting the previous year during Morton's period in the United States.
+The former Gillian Morton married American journalist Stanley Reynolds in 1958 after they met the previous year during Morton's period in the United States.
 The couple had three sons, but divorced in 1975.
 It was an unhappy marriage; she was a victim of domestic violence.
-"When sober he was lovely, when drunk monstrous", she said in 2018.
+"When sober he was lovely, when drunk monstrous," she said in 2018.
 She returned to London without the children because Reynolds was threatening to murder her.
 She eventually gained custody of her sons.

 Reynolds was appointed Member of the Order of the British Empire (MBE) in the 1999 Birthday Honours for services to journalism and Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to radio.

 In June 2018, she appeared as the castaway on BBC Radio 4's Desert Island Discs, when her selections included recordings by Earth, Wind & Fire, Miles Davis, Ray Charles, Shostakovitch, Beethoven and Richard Burton.
 Her luxury item was an endless supply of blended Scotch.